FACT FOCUS

 the population claiming Han ancestry, its heritage is

-actually much more complex.
-The successive waves
+much more complex.
+The successive waves of Chinese

-with mutually unintelligible languages and different customs.
-Today in Taiwan, however, distinctions
+unintelligible languages and different customs.

-between them have become blurred as a result of
+Today in Taiwan, however, distinctions between them have become blurred as a result of extensive

-extensive intermarriage and the universal use of
+intermarriage and the universal use of Mandarin.

-Mandarin.
-Taiwan is a multicultural society comprising
+Taiwan is a multicultural society comprising diverse Han

-diverse Han subgroups, as well as Indigenous Malayo-
+subgroups, as well as Indigenous Malayo-Polynesian

-through marriage.
-Currently, the number of new
+marriage.
+Currently, the number of new immigrants is

 There is growing appreciation in Taiwan for the cultural